Jembrana Regency: Ethnic groups

 Makepung Tradition in Jembrana, riding a cart with a pair of buffalo.

-Bali Province is home to the Balinese and Bali Aga tribes ethnic, as is the case in this regency.
-Based on data from Central Bureau of Statistics in Indonesian Population Census 2010, as many as 202,777 people or 77.50% of the 261,638 people of Jembrana Regency are of the Balinese ethnic group.
+Bali Province is home to the Balinese and Bali Aga ethnic groups, as is the case in this regency.
+Based on data from Central Bureau of Statistics in Indonesian Population Census 2010, as many as 202,777 people or 77.50% of the 261,638 people of Jembrana Regency are of the Balinese people.
 The population of Jembrana from other tribes, many come from the Javanese ethnic, and some are Malays, Bugis, Madurese, Chinese, Sasak, Flores, Batak, and several other ethnic groups.

 The following is the population of Jembrana Regency based on ethnicity in 2010: